 Arthur Gunn, is a second generation pilot.
 His dad was in the RCAF, and later flew an Apache in which Arthur developed the flying bug.
 For his 15th birthday, his parents bought him 5 hours at a local flying club’s “co-pilot” course.
 He soloed a couple of weeks after his 16th birthday, and received his Transport Canada license the day before his 17th birthday.
 He flew minimally for 4 years (on his dime) until he moved to the United States, and didn’t fly for 32 years.
 He got back into flying in 2013, and formed an LLC that purchased a 2006 SR22 NA in the summer of 2015 on the very weekend he attended his first CPPP in Duluth.
 He believes he is blessed with great partners in the aircraft.
 Subsequent to purchasing the Cirrus, Arthur obtained his Instrument Rating in 2016 under the tutelage and guidance of Trip Taylor, and is currently considering additional certificates and ratings.
 Arthur has attended a CPPP every year since purchasing the Cirrus, is a former Lt.
 Governor of the NC Region, and is a strong believer in COPA’s educational and safety mission.

 Arthur is a CPA licensed in the State of Illinois, and earned a BA in Economics, a MBA in Finance, as well as a MSc in Taxation.
 He also is a Certified Fraud Examiner.
 In his professional life, after working at the Federal Reserve Bank and Deloitte, he was a partner in a small CPA firm before starting his firm in 2003.
 His firm’s niche is working with not-for profits.
 He serves as a Peer Reviewer in the State of Illinois, serves on the Professional Standards Department Executive Committee of the CPA Alliance, the Audit and Assurance Committee of the IL CPA Society, and is a former chair of the Illinois CPA Society Not for Profit Conference.
-He also is the former international Treasurer of his collegiate fraternity, and serves as a VP of his local pilots’ association and is a FAAST rep.
+He also is the former international Treasurer of his collegiate fraternity, and serves as President of his local pilots’ association and is a FAAST rep.

 In his personal life, Arthur and his wife Rhonda, maintain a home in the northern suburbs of Chicago.
 He has two children, a daughter who is a teacher and a son who is an IT professional and a private pilot.
 Arthur’s other passions are music (his Celtic rock band recorded 3 CDs), guitar collecting and he owns a motorcycle.